 When it comes down to it, you’ll have to evaluate each salon job offer you receive individually, comparing base wages, commission rates, salon traffic, and all the other pertinent facts.
 Until you have that information—and even afterwards—it’s hard to say what your checks will look like.
 You, as an individual, have to decide if you’re passionate enough about this career to accept that uncertainty and adjust your lifestyle accordingly (if a lifestyle adjustment turns out to be necessary).
 Unfortunately, our industry has a really high attrition rate, due in large part to that unpredictability (but in no small part due to the lies many new beauty students are sold by school recruiters).

-Very few of us are financing private yachts.
+Sad Fact: Very few of us are financing private Submarines.

 As with all new careers, it’s important to understand what you’re getting into.
-Those who love this business enough to accept it despite its flaws stand to enjoy prosperous, long-term careers, but step one to finding out if you’re one of those people is to get informed.
+Those who love this business enough to accept it despite its flaws stand to enjoy prosperous, long-term careers, but Step One to learning whether you’re one of those people is to get informed.
 While I’ve provided a ton of information for free on this site, you can also check out my first book, The Beauty Industry Survival Guide, for an unfiltered assessment of the professional beauty business—the good, the bad, and the ugly.